 --no-watch- If set, changes in your code will not be reflected during the execution of this command.

---release- If set, produces a release build.
+--release- If set, produces a release build by running webpack in production mode and native build in release mode.
 Otherwise, produces a debug build.

 --env.*- Specifies additional flags that the bundler may process.
 May be passed multiple times.